PecanProject/pecan/modules/data.remote/inst/ccmmf/landiq-gapfill/README.md

 ## Lookups

 Eight tables live under `outputs/`.
-A later inventory year **reads** them; it does not recount them.
+Crop and ADOY **read whatever matching files are there** (newest if more than one set).
 Rebuild only if fill errors that a table is missing, or after a method, legend, or training-year change.

 The CDL x LandIQ map was counted on season-2 agricultural parcels that had both maps in **2016-2023 except 2017**.
 The ADOY means and parcel history were taken from years with a usable observed peak day: **2018-2023**.
 That window already covers the crop mix and typical greenness dates.
 Fold newer observed years in only if you want them in the training window.